oangelo/Living-Curtains/README.md

 allow the installation of odd things in the house.

-The 28BYJ-48 step motors are very slow, but they are very cheap and silent, and also have enough force to move heavy curtains.
+The 28BYJ-48 step motors are very slow, but they are very cheap and silent, and also have enough force to move heavy curtains (with 12v).
 A large continuous servo motor can be used if you need more speed, but they can be noisily.

 # Bill of material (BOM)